george-chou/tt100k_qviewer/README.md

 </div>

-If you want to download them all, please make sure your disk have 100G free space at least.
+If you want to download them all, please make sure your disk has 100G free space at least.
 But here we only need to download the training dataset, which only takes 18G space.
 After downloading and extraction, put "data" directory into the code path.

 ## Run